sweagleExpert/integrations/oracle/readme.md

 # SWEAGLE Integration to ORACLE database
 DESCRIPTION

-This folder provides examples of script to import into SWEAGLE configurations from ORACLE database tables containing properties.
+This folder provides examples of script to import into SWEAGLE
+1. Oracle database instances configurations contained in tnsnames.ora file
+2. Configurations of applications contained in ORACLE database tables

 Use case is to retrieve configuration regularly to allow SWEAGLE to control configuration consistency, for example before deploying a new release.

 If you want to know more on exporting configuration from SWEAGLE to ORACLE, please check: